hffriman/Freemans-Party-Games/README.md

-# Freeman's Funny Games
+# Freeman's Party Games
-A Collection of Small Games Created by Me with Godot Engine
+A Collection of Small Party Games: Created by Me with Godot Engine

 <h1>Play the HTML5 Version For Free on Itch.io</h1>
 <p>https://henrysfriman.itch.io/freemans-party-games</p>